Skip to content

 metadata:

-The metadata section contains basic information about the file itself, such as the version of the schema being used.
-This versioning ensures compatibility and helps manage changes to the structure of the quix.yaml file over time.
+The metadata section contains basic information about the file itself, such as the descriptor version.
+The version controls which platform capabilities apply to the file.

 2. Deployments